Healthcare Oversight Commission Failure in Oslo: Manipulation and Deception

 had never met the affected person,

-had performed no clinical assessment, and
+had performed no clinical assessment.

 had written the report based on instructions from the hospital administration.